Sripathm2/Machine_Learning_Codes/README.md

 5) Tensor need the image in a particular format of NCHW where N is number of images being passed, C is channel (1 or 3), h is height of image and w is the width of the image.
 6) matplotlib takes image in the format of HWC. point 4 for what each stand for.
 7) For nn.linear always pass a list of number.
 You need to flatten it.
+8) for lstm you have a hidden state and LSTM means long short term mem. you have a seq of events and one prediction out for it, consider hidden state as short term and it needs to be reset for each individual input lstm takes both h_0 and c_0 (https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html).